TrenMA/trenma.github.io/_pages/about.md

 I am Tren Ma, a PhD candidate in Financial Econometrics at the University of Glasgow.
 Prior joining the program, I completed my BSc degree in Mathematics from Hanoi National University of Education and a MRes in Economics at the University of Glasgow.
 {: style="text-align: justify"}

-My interests lies on financial econometrics and applications of machine learning techniques in financial trading and investment.
+My research interests lie in financial econometrics and the applications of machine learning techniques in financial trading and investment.
 I have presented my research at some major finance conferences such as American Finance Association, Financial Management Association annual meetings and China International Conference in Finance.
 {: style="text-align: justify"}